-Join Richard Harrington for an in-depth discussion in this video Solution: Help a subject stand out from the background, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Solution: Help a subject stand out from the background, part of Learning Photomatix Pro.

 …Okay.
 I have a single RAW file here.…I just want to get a little bit more range out of the image.…We're going to go for subtle.…And also correct a problem, where we…have an obstruction running through our subject's head.…Let's start in Photomatix, and then we'll jump…over to Photoshop to do some selective replacement.…I only have a single raw file, so when I…bring that in to Photomatix Pro we'll enable exposure fusion.…And we'll work with the ProPhoto RGB…space to have a wider gamut.
 This looks good.…Little bit of noise reduction and click OK.…